woocommerce/woocommerce-blocks/assets/js/components/README.md

 ## Block Title

-A block that is responsible for showing the title for all of our blocks.
+A block that is responsible for showing the title for some of our blocks.